CodeChain-io/codechain-explorer/README.md

 ```
 # yarn run build
 ```
-* You can change Server host using environment variable
+* You can change the server host using an environment variable
 ```
 # REACT_APP_SERVER_HOST=127.0.0.1:8080 yarn run build
 ```